PayFlexiHQ/plugin-woocommerce/readme.txt

 = Use Case for PayFlexi =

-The opportunity to split the payment into several parts can increase the number of orders and facilitate the conversion of doubting users, especially if you are selling an expensive course.
+The opportunity to split the payment into several parts can increase the number of orders and facilitate the conversion of doubting customers, especially if you are selling an high value products.
-PayFlexi allows your customers to pay for courses immediately by paying the down payment and pay the remaining amount later in installments.
+PayFlexi allows your customers to buy products just by paying down payment at the time of purchase and remaining amount to be paid later in easy installments.
 Here are some benefits;

-* Sell your premium courses at the right price without looking expensive.
+* Sell your high-value items at the right price without looking expensive.
-* Start accepting down payment for courses ahead of launch (pre-order).
+* Start accepting down payment for products ahead of launch (pre-order).
-* Increase the average order and motivate your customers to pay for more expensive courses.
+* Increase the average order and motivate your customers to pay for more high-value items.
 * Builds a trustworthy relationship between your business and the customers.
-* Create an easy payment experience for your customers.
+* Create an easy payment experience for your customers who cannot pay the full amount beforehand to prevent losing their orders.
 * Immediate cash flow

 = Features =

 * Accept one-time payment or installment payment from your customers.
 * Let customers customize plans within the limits that you set.
-* Customers are automatically enrolled into a course after they complete their payment.
 * Set the minimum amount to enable for installment payment.
 * Set the minimum amount to enable for weekly or monthly installment payment.
 * Accept payments via your existing payment processor and get paid instantly.